dockstore/dockstore-documentation/docs/dockstore-logo-usage-guidelines.rst

 Logos
 =====

-A zip file containing these logos in both PNG and SVG formats can be downloaded :download:`here </assets/images/Dockstore_Logos_and_Icons.zip>`.
+A zip file containing logos can be downloaded :download:`here </assets/images/Dockstore_Logos_and_Icons.zip>`.

+The zip file contains:

+  * PNG files in several resolutions of the logos and icons.
+  * SVG files of the logos and icons.
+  * EPS files of the logos and icons.

   .. list-table::
     :header-rows: 1